 - Analyse, describe and explain population dynamics on a global scale.
-Analysis of geographic data (approximately 50-60 minutes).
+Analysis of geographic data.
 40% - Analyse, describe and explain the nature of significant population issues and challenges in selected locations and evaluate responses.
-Structured questions (approximately 100 minutes).
+A research report or case studies.
 60%